codefellows-seattle-javascript-401d19/11-12-express-server/lab-catherine/README.md

 ##### ```book-router.js```

 book-router.js requires in the Router object from express, the jsonParser, the logger module  and book.js.
-Inside the module, there are functions declared for bookRouter.post, bookRouter.get and bookRouter.delete.
+Inside the module, there are functions declared for bookRouter.post, bookRouter.get, bookRouter.delete, and bookRouter.put.
 These methods each handle their corresponding method and send the appropriate response based on the input.
 The bookRouter is exporting a new Router instance.

 #### Model Module

 The model module contains a book.js file that requires in mongoose and has a bookSchema with the properties: title, author, genre, content, and timestamp.
 The mongoose.model is being exported from this file.
 #### Test Module

-server.test.js contains tests for POST, GET, and DELETE methods.
+server.test.js contains tests for POST, GET, DELETE and PUT methods.

+#### Middleware

+##### `error-middleware.js`

+The error-middleware module handles error messages for a variety of different use cases, including HTTP errors and MONGODB errors.

+##### `logger-middleware.js`

+The logger-middleware module logs the request method processes and request urls and returns next to continue on in the promise chain.

 ### Limitations